ShivamASNS-py/ASNS/README.md

 # Project status✅

- Backend (Nova) — functionally complete
-🔧 Firmware — in progress (on-device filter design, ESP32↔Nova integration pending) 🔧 Hardware — wiring diagrams and enclosure design in progress 🔧 UI/UX — LVGL implementation pending
+ Backend (Nova) — functionally complete, live on Render 🔧 Firmware — in progress (on-device filter design, ESP32↔Nova integration pending) 🔧 Hardware — wiring diagrams and enclosure design in progress 🔧 UI/UX — LVGL implementation pending

-Known limitation: Nova is being migrated from a manually-run local script to a lightweight hosted web API (free-tier cloud deployment), so it can be reached by the ESP32 over HTTPS at any time.
-This wrapping/deployment step is in progress.
+Nova is deployed as a hosted web API on Render.
+To avoid free-tier cold starts, the ESP32 sends a lightweight keep-alive ping roughly every 10 minutes to keep Nova warm, separate from its actual data requests (every 5–7 minutes).
+Filtering is split across two layers: a cheap on-device filter on the ESP32 handles satellite data (recognizing ~25–50 major satellites for fast notifications), while Nova runs the main filter for the six planetary/stellar categories (Mars, Earth, Moon, Sun, Saturn) that need more nuanced judgment.

 Setup
 Create a .env file in /backend with: